A New York Times Book Review Editors' Choice

 Named a Book of the Year by the Telegraph, the Spectator, the Observer, and BBC History Magazine

-Winner of a Royal Society of Literature Jerwood Award for Nonfiction
+Winner of the Royal Society of Literature Jerwood Award for Nonfiction

 "Nixey paints with a wide brush...a fine history that is surely controversial in its view of how victims become victimizers and how professions of love turn to terror."

 "Nixey clearly but untendentiously summarizes phenomena that led up to the elimination of classical polytheism."

 “Captivating and compelling, The Darkening Age challenges our whole understanding of Christianity’s earliest years and the medieval society that followed.
 A remarkable fusion of riveting narrative and acute scholarly judgment, this book marks the debut of a formidable classicist and historian.”

 —Dan Jones, best-selling author of The Plantagenets and The Templars